Summer at last

 And now I should get moving and see if there is anything resembling sunshine outside.

-4 thoughts on “Summer at last
+4 responses to “Summer at last”

-1. oh! i want to make sandwiches with it now! more likely for a knitting party than a bridge party.
+3. oh! i want to make sandwiches with it now! more likely for a knitting party than a bridge party.
 Although my mum is partial to bridge, so next time she tried to teach me I'll just make themed sandwiches instead.

-2. There's one of those exact pastry cutters in my mum's "exciting things" drawer in her kitchen!
+4. There's one of those exact pastry cutters in my mum's "exciting things" drawer in her kitchen!
 (I think I might actually have received it as a birthday present, years ago.)
 I love using it for little biscuits, and it also makes great tops for mince pies – nice shapes, and not so much of the pastry-overload that can be the case with full-size tops…

 Let me know what you think